Dec 10, 2015

 Pattern Two: Create a Container for Your Content

-Pattern Three: Set the Table for Allies, Adversaries and
+Pattern Three: Set the Table for Allies, Adversaries and Strangers

 Pattern Four: Mobilize Your Economic Power